A classification of 2D fermionic and bosonic topological orders: Introduction

-{}From a set of the data $(N_{ijk}, N^f_{ijk},F^{ijm,\al\bt,a}_{jkn,\chi\del,b},$ $O_{i,a}^{jk,\al\bt})$, we can obtain an Hamiltonian as a sum of projectors.
+{}From a set of the data $(N^{ij}_k, F^{ij}_k, F^{ijm,\al\bt}_{jkn,\chi\del},d_i)$, we can obtain the parent Hamiltonian as a sum of projectors.
 We believe that the Hamiltonian is unfrustrated.
 Its zero-energy ground state realizes the fermionic/bosonic topological order described by the data.
-For a subclass of the topological order, the data satisfies a set of non-linear equation which are not projective.
-The ideal Hamiltonians for such a subclass of topological orders are sums of commuting projectors, and are thus exactly soluble.

-In this paper, we will concentrate on bosonic and fermionic topological orders in 2D interacting systems.
-We like to mention that recently some significant progresses have been made for bosonic and fermionic (symmetry protected) topological orders in 1D interacting systems: a complete classification is obtained,\cite{CGW1045,FK1038,TPB1046} which generalizes some partial results obtained earlier.\cite{VCL0501,HKH0831,FK1009,GW0931,PBT0959,PBT1039}

 In section II, we give a careful discussion on what is a local fermion system.
 In section III, we introduce fermionic local unitary transformations.
 We then use fermionic local unitary transformations to define quantum phases for local fermion systems and fermionic topological orders.
 In section IV, we use fermionic local unitary transformations to define a wave function renormalization flow for local fermion systems.
 In section V, we discuss the fixed points of the wave function renormalization flow, and use those fixed points to classify a large class of fermionic (and bosonic) topological orders.
-In section VI, we present a graphic representation of some of our results.
-In section VII, we comment on the relation to categorical framework.
-In section VIII, we give a few simple examples.
-In appendix A, we discuss the fermionic structure of the support space.
-In appendix B, we derive the ideal Hamiltonian from the data that characterized the fermionic/bosonic topological orders.
-In appendix C, we describe an even more general classification of fermionic topological orders.
+In section VI, we comment on its relation to categorical framework.
+In section VII, we give a few simple examples.
+In appendix A, we discuss the definition of branching structure for a trivalent graph.
+In appendix B, we discuss the fermionic structure of the support space.
+In appendix C, we derive the ideal Hamiltonian from the data that characterize the fermionic/bosonic topological orders.